Compassionate Senior Home Care in Vero Beach, FL

 Length of Care

-- Hourly: Hourly care can be provided by an agencies companion or homemaker, certified nursing assistant (CNA), home health aide (HHA), licensed practical nurse (LPN), or registered nurse (RN).
-The agencies caregiver can provide care available under their licensure/certification as well as companion/homemaker services.
+- Hourly: Hourly care can be provided by an agency’s companion or homemaker, certified nursing assistant (CNA), home health aide (HHA), licensed practical nurse (LPN), or registered nurse (RN).
+The agency’s caregiver can provide care available under their licensure/certification, as well as companion/homemaker services.
 A minimum of five hours of care is required.
 RN, LPN, and bed-and-bath visits are also available.

 Types of Care

-A Moment’s Notice Health Care provides light housekeeping services as part of our overall in-home care to clean and organize the homes of seniors.
+- Light Housekeeping vs. Full House Cleaning: A Moment’s Notice Health Care provides light housekeeping services as part of our overall in-home care to clean and organize the homes of seniors.
 This is only up to 15% of the caregiver’s time per visit.
-This is not full house cleaning.
+This is not a full house cleaning.
 We can also provide Full House Cleaning if requested.
 Call us for details.

 Registered Nurse: RNs are licensed and maintain records for clients receiving nursing care.
 An RN develops medical plans for treatment and can maintain them or supervise their maintenance.
 An RN supervises LPNs and CNAs/aides.